ekafyi/web.dev/src/site/content/en/fast/codelab-imagemin-grunt/index.md

   PNG images for faster download.
 glitch: imagemin-gulp
 related_post: use-imagemin-to-compress-images
+tags:
+  - fast
 ---

 ## Setup the Imagemin Grunt plugin

 This Glitch already contains `grunt`, `grunt-cli`, and the `grunt-contrib-imagemin` plugin.
 To add the configuration for Imagemin, you'll need to edit your `gruntfile.js` file.

 {% Instruction 'remix' %}
-- In `gruntfile.js`, replace the `//Add configuration here` comment
-with this code block:
+- In `gruntfile.js`, replace the `//Add configuration here` comment with this code block:

 ```javascript